INTRODUCTION

 Hope arrived in the form of admission to

-those who had shunned her.
+those who had shunned (to avoid somebody/something; to keep away from somebody) her.

 There, she found a more supportive